 Palette.
-The palette enables you to change the colours on the screen, depending on your monitor, and to set up the way the screen looks (the screen mode).
+The Palette enables you to change the colours on the screen, depending on your monitor, and to set up the way the screen looks (the screen mode).

 Task manager.
 The Task manager enables you to look at and control the allocation of your computer's memory, amongst other things.
 More information on this is given in the RISC OS 3 User and Applications Guide in the chapter entitled Fine tuning the configuration.
+You don't need to worry about this for now.